ST OSWALD’S PRE-SCHOOL PRIVACY NOTICE

 13.1 To learn more about your rights please see the ICO website Information Commissioner’s Office

-13.2 If something goes wrong with your personal information, or you have questions about how we use it, please contact Andrew Bailey, Town Clerk, as above.
+13.2 If something goes wrong with your personal information, or you have questions about how we use it, please contact Daniel Austin, Town Clerk, as above.

 13.3 If we have not been able to deal with your complaint, you can also contact the